 The animation below, showing the last 40 years of development and wildfire activity in Butte County, is instructive.
 Note the new development on the east side of Chico, and ongoing development in Paradise and Magalia — much of it in extremely high-risk areas, parts of which have burned three or four times in the last 20 years (even before the current fire).

 As roughly half of the county’s land area is either grassland (on the hills) or forest (in the mountains), wildfires are nothing new here.
 What is new, however, is the way the wildland-urban interface (an area designated as highly prone to wildfires) has expanded, not only as Chico expands toward the Sierras, but also as the heavily forested mountain towns continue to grow.
 This increasing exposure in high-risk areas — combined with dry air, rising temperatures from a changing climate, and increased forest fuel loads as a result of past fire suppression — likely contributed to the Camp Fire’s unprecedented ferocity.

 In California, consecutive wildfire seasons with significant human, economic, and insured losses have raised awareness of the danger at the wildland-urban interface.
 With an increasing ability to identify areas of heightened fire risk, the conversation now turns to ways we can reduce that risk.
 This dialogue should focus not only on how we build our communities, but also where we locate new developments, in order to best mitigate our exposure to fires.

 Camp and Woolsey Fires: A Historical and Numerical Perspective

-He holds a bachelor's degree in Civil Engineering from Princeton University and a masters in Civil Engineering from Stanford University, and is a licensed Professional Engineer in the State of California.
+He holds a bachelor's degree in Civil Engineering from Princeton University and a master’s degree in Civil Engineering from Stanford University and is a licensed Professional Engineer in California.